Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When you join Orcon broadband you can create your own bundle by selecting any of the following on the signup page.

 - Homeline.
-An Orcon homeline costs $5 a month.
-You can add national landline calling for $5 or voicemail, caller ID and call waiting for $4 a month.
+An Orcon homeline starts at $5 a month for national landline calling.
+You can add voicemail, caller ID and call waiting for $4 a month.
 There are landline to NZ mobile minute packages and also international calling packs that include 100 hours of calling to either 10, 20 or 50 countries.

 - Orcon Power.
 Add Orcon Power and get 10% of both your power bill and your broadband bill if you pay on time each month.